Complete Guide to our Rear Systems

 Video Complete Guides

-Where the AeroPack differs from a standard seat pack is in how it mounts to the bike: a custom-made quick-release skewer or Thru Axle with mounting points form a stable tripod for the AeroPack between the ends of the axle and the seat post.
-It is this unique set-up that gives the AeroPack its incredible ride performance and a stable platform to support the top-opening bag.
+Where the CargoPack and SpeedPack differ from a standard seat pack is in how they mount to the bike.
+A custom-made quick-release skewer or Thru Axle with mounting points form a stable tripod for the CargoPack between the ends of the axle and the seat post.
+It is this unique setup that gives the CargoPack its incredible ride performance and a stable platform to support the top-opening bag.
+The same goes for the SpeedPack, and our Racks.

 Whilst traditional seat packs offer advantages in weight, they fall short in almost all other areas.
 The core benefits are as below:

-1. The AeroPack will not rattle or sway behind you – creating a stable, forget-its-there, ride
+1. The CargoPack will not rattle or sway behind you – creating a stable, forget-its-there, ride

 2. A top-opening bag ensures easy and fast access to your belongings